Berkshire Bank Hockey Night In New England: Projected Bruins-Blackhawks Lines, Pairings

-The Boston Bruins will be without one of their stalwarts Thursday night when they take on the Chicago Blackhawks.
+The Boston Bruins should be skating at full throttle Tuesday when they renew hostilities with the Chicago Blackhawks.

-Bruce Cassidy revealed to reporters Matt Grzelcyk will miss the contest.
-Having practiced fully Wednesday, Grzelcyk was expected to return from an upper-body injury, but illness has delayed his comeback by at least one game.
+Bruins head coach Bruce Cassidy expects to have a fully healthy lineup at his disposal for Tuesday’s matchup.
+He told reporters Patrice Bergeron will center Boston’s top line, despite missing practice Monday due to a “maintenance day.”

-Jack Achan, whom Cassidy criticized publicly earlier this week, will remain on Boston’s second defensive pairing in place of Grzelcyk and play alongside Brandon Carlo.
+The lineup helped Boston end its three-game homestand with a 3-2 win over the Arizona Coyotes on Saturday.
+The victory was the Bruins’ seventh in the nine games they’ve played since late last month when Cassidy reconfigured the forward lines and defensive pairings.

-The rest of Boston’s lineup will remain the same as it was in Monday night’s overtime loss to the Los Angeles Kings, with one notable exception: Jeremy Swayman will replace Linus Ullmark as Boston’s starting goaltender.
+This Boston-Chicago matchup is their second in six days and this season’s final tilt between the teams.
+Boston beat Chicago 4-3 on Thursday at TD Garden in their last meeting.

-The Bruins and Blackhawks haven’t faced off since February 2020, but Thursday’s matchup is the first of two meetings the teams will have in six days.
+The contest also marks Nick Foligno’s 1,000th career NHL game.
+Kudos to the Bruins left wing.

-NESN will air the game in full, with pregame coverage starting at 6:30 p.m.
+NESN will air Bruins versus Blackhawks in full, with pregame coverage starting at 7:30 p.m.
 ET.
-Puck drop from TD Garden is scheduled for 7 p.m.
-ET.
+Puck drop from United Center is scheduled for 8:30 p.m.

 Here are the projected lines and defensive pairings for Bruins-Blackhawks: